geoserver/geoserver/doc/en/user/source/tutorials/palettedimage/palettedimage.rst

 Paletted Images
 ===============

-Geoserver has the ability to output high quality 256 color images.
+GeoServer has the ability to output high quality 256 color images.
 This tutorial introduces you to the palette concepts, the various image generation options, and offers a quality/resource comparison of them in different situations.

 What are Paletted Images?
 -------------------------